00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Travel.

-## Sunder And Disjoin
+# SUNDER AND DISJOIN

 **Benefit:** If any weapon or item is used against the deity in combat, the deity can destroy it with a touch.
-Treat a successful touch as a combination of a disintegrate spell and a disjunction spell, both targeted exclusively at the touched item.
+Treat a successful touch as a combination of a *disintegrate *spell and a

+*disjunction *spell, both targeted exclusively at the touched item.
 The save DC for both effects is 19 + the deity's Charisma modifier.
 Anitem remains vulnerable to this ability for up to one day after being used against the deity.

 **Suggested Portfolio Elements:** Victory, war.

-## Supreme Initiative
+# SUPREME INITIATIVE

 This is an extraordinary ability.